 Shortly after the article was published, Poulson reported that someone claiming to represent Blackman emailed him to ask for the article to be taken down, and even suggested they would pay to have it removed.

 When Poulson refused, a person using a very similar name sent a takedown request under the Digital Millennium Copyright Act to the cloud service provider that was hosting an external copy of the arrest report.
-The cloud service provider took it down, forcing Poulson to host the report himself.
+Poulson successfully refuted the request, but also decided to host the report on Substack himself.

 There’s nothing remotely copyright-infringing about the arrest report.
 It’s a government record, so it can’t be copyrighted in California.
 According to Poulson, the DMCA notice also used a fake phone number and address, and a fake digital signature claiming to be from Poulson himself.

-If the cloud service provider had made even a cursory inspection of the takedown request, it would have rejected it.
-But even though the DMCA was intended to protect both copyright and free expression online, its notice-and-takedown scheme has become a target for abuse, just like in this case.
+But although though the DMCA notice-and-takedown scheme — which was intended to protect both copyright and free expression online — appears to have worked in this case, it’s undoubtedly become a target for abuse.
 Shady reputation management firms, among others, know that while news outlets may be willing to invest in a First Amendment battle, disinterested internet providers often are not.

 Journalists must understand that the DMCA can be used as a weapon against their reporting, and respond to takedown notices with information refuting claims of copyright infringement.